-This manuscript developed as an open invitation to scientists and students to join as coauthors in the bottom-up spirit of COST, based on a first draft written by the corresponding author, who integrated coauthor contributions in a sequence of Open Access versions.
-Coauthors contributed to the scope and quality of the manuscript, may have focused on a particular section, and are listed in alphabetical order.
+This manuscript developed as an open invitation to scientists and students to join as coauthors in the bottom-up spirit of COST, based upon a first draft written by the corresponding author, who edited all versions.
+Many coauthors have focused on a particular section, contributed to the scope and quality of the manuscript, and are listed in alphabetical order.
 Coauthors confirm that they have read the final manuscript and agree to implement the recommendations into future manuscripts, presentations and teaching materials.